 About the Crista Dahl Media Library & Archive

 The Crista Dahl Media Library & Archive (CDMLA) houses Western Canada’s foremost repository of videotapes by artists and independent producers.
-Spanning over 40 years of production, its over 6000 video titles reflect the rich history of video art in Canada and abroad.
-The collection also includes related books, periodicals, directories, photographs, audio tapes, special collections, extensive equipment archive, producers’ documentation, and the records of the VIVO Media Arts Centre, documenting its activities since its 1973 incorporation as the Satellite Video Exchange Society.
+Spanning over 40 years of production, its over 7300 media titles (video, film, audio- analog and born-digital) reflect the rich history of video art and more in Canada and abroad.
+The collection also includes related books, periodicals, directories, photographs, special collections, legacy equipment, media artists and activists files, and the records of the VIVO Media Arts Centre, documenting its activities since its 1973 incorporation as the Satellite Video Exchange Society.
 While the primary focus is on Canadian artists, artists and video centres from around the world are well represented.